The Best Home Barista Espresso Machine & Grinder Setups

 What kind of espresso machine user are you?

-As far as I’m anxious, when it comes to espresso coffee, there are two types of home espresso coffee machine user, home baristas and bean to cup espresso machine users.
+As far as I’m anxious, when it comes to espresso coffee, there are two types of home espresso coffee machine user, home baristas and bean to cup espresso coffee machine users.

 So what is a home Barista?